woodstockcs/csa-unit-algorithms/insertion-sort.md

 1. Add text to the slide to label each sketch and to display your name.

 ### Part 3: Mastery Check
 1. The mastery check is [linked here](https://drive.google.com/open?id=1ZMqxl556BU3FFxsbIcFIdm3kOd-q265q).
-Capture your answer in any form you like (typed, video, audio, handwritten+photographed), then email that answer to Mr. Smith.
-Expect a response within 24 hours.
+Capture your answer in any form you like (typed, video, audio, handwritten+photographed), then submit it on google classroom in the assignment called "Submit your 7.3 Mastery Check here".

 ---
 [<-- back to unit overview](README.md)